Radio program/music director

 Who makes the decision about what words in songs to censor?
 I'm always surprised when I hear relatively innocuous words like "gun" or "high" bleeped out.
 Seems like someone's taking censorship way to seriously.

-Asked by Adele about 10 years ago
+Asked by Adele over 10 years ago

 Hi Adele - It can come from many levels.
 Stations could do editing in-house or, if they are owned by a company, perhaps that company decides.
 Some stations that I have worked for feel that a song might be really good except for a certain line or 2.
 It depends on what audience they are trying to reach.
 If a station subscribes to a music service it could be edited there.
 Of course, certain words are illegal to broadcast.
 If the station edits just the words "gun" or "high" it's probably because they don't feel their audience would like to hear that but otherwise the song deserves airplay.
 Also, some single versions of songs come from albums but are edited for time while the album version of the same song may be longer.
 To be honest, I am not sure why "Gun" or "High" would be taken out of a song but I suppose it's the context in which they are used.
 Thanks Adele!